voxel51/eta/docs/modules_dev_guide.md

 module.
 The possible fields that can be listed in `<parameters>` in the above JSON are defined by the `parameters` field of the module's metadata JSON file.
-In particular, each spec in the `parameters` field must contain all parameters that are _required_ and have _no default value_ in the module metadata file and may also contain any optional parameters.
+In particular, each spec in the `parameters` field must contain all parameters that are _required_ and may also contain any optional parameters.
 Again, the particular parameters supported by the module are defined by the module's metadata JSON file, and all required parameters and zero or more optional parameters must be specified.